-An inveterate traveller who is driven by a passion for the music of far-flung places, Merlyn is now based in London, where he spends his time researching, creating, performing and recording his “fascinating and unique” (BBC Radio Scotland) music, designing and making his own instruments and interfaces - including his own take on the West African buzzing rattle - and promoting and presenting the work of others through the SOAS Concert Series and the platform, Making Tracks.
+An inveterate traveller who is driven by a passion for the music of far-flung places, Merlyn is now based mainly in London, where he spends his time researching, creating, performing and recording his “fascinating and unique” (BBC Radio Scotland) music, designing and making his own instruments and interfaces - including his own take on the West African buzzing rattle - and promoting and presenting the work of others through the SOAS Concert Series and the platform, Making Tracks.

 Merlyn’s most recent musical output is his critically acclaimed debut EP This Is the Corner of a Larger Field.
 Produced by BBC Folk Awards winner Ben Walker (Josienne Clarke & Ben Walker) and Colin Bass (9Bach, Etran Finatawa, Krar Collective), the recording features the Norwegian Sámi joiker Marja Mortensson and several other collaborators from the UK and further afield.

 "Fascinating and unique" - BBC Radio Scotland